Deciding Predicate Logical Theories of Real-Valued Functions: Introduction

 We neither claim theoretical nor practical efficiency of the resulting decision procedures.
 Instead, our goal is to overcome scientific fragmentation by developing a framework that can be instantiated to more efficient techniques for specific applications.

 The paper has the following structure: In the next section, we discuss related work.
 In Section~\ref{sec:lang}, we define the syntax and semantics of the mentioned predicate language for reasoning about smooth real-valued functions.
-In Section~\ref{sec:quantifier-free-case} we prove decidability of the quantifier-free case.
-In Section~\ref{sec:scal-quant} we discuss decidability of the case with arbitrary quantification on real-valued variables.
-In Section~\ref{sec:conclusion} we conclude the paper.
+In Section~\ref{sec:quantifier-free-case} we prove decidability of the quantifier- and transcendental function free case.
+In Section~\ref{sec:scal-quant} we discuss decidability of the case with arbitrary quantification on real-valued variables, but still without function symbols denoting transcendental function.
+In Section~\ref{sec:transcendental}, we extend these result for the case of function symbols denoting transcendental function.
+In Section~\ref{sec:combination}, we combine the results from the previous sections.
+In Section~\ref{sec:discussion} we discuss practical consequences of the results.
+And in Section~\ref{sec:conclusion} we conclude the paper.